akshay-narkar/private-events/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Members Only
+# Private Events

-### Build a webapp using Rails to restrict certain features for users that are logged in
+### Build a webapp using Rails to create Events and replicate the Eventbrite website's functionality

 #### Without logging in